Robertfarb/whiteboarding-curriculum/meta/local-resources/housing-options.md

 $50/night for shared room for 2 - estimated $1,350 after 10% discount

-## <a href="http://851californiasf.com/" title="851 California">851 California</a>
+## <a href=“http://www.1412marketsf.com/” title=“1412 Market Street”>1412 Market Street</a>
-851 California is a dormitory style residence that is for students needing a place to live in San Francisco.
+1412 Market Street is a dormitory style residence that is for students needing a place to live in San Francisco.

-* Fully furnished rooms with bed, dresser, desk, closet, refrigerator, and lamp
+* Fully furnished rooms with bed, dresser, desk, and closet
-* Washers and dryers, commercial kitchen, private bike storage, beautiful backyard patio area, shared bathrooms between a cluster of 6-8 people
+* Washers and dryers, commercial kitchen, private bike storage, shared bathrooms in each wing of the building
 * All utilities + high speed Wi-Fi, however no cable
 * General cleaning and evening security 7 days a week
 * Management on-site 5 days/week
 * No credit check and initial refundable deposit of $250 by check or money order
-* Singles, doubles, and triple space rooms
+* Singles, doubles, and triple space rooms available
-* Located on California and Powell St.
+* Located on Market and Fell St.

-851 California caters to large groups and individuals from various coding schools, liberal arts schools, institutes, and educational internships.
-The building was built in 1910 and has an elegant and warm feeling.
-It is in a beautiful location that overlooks San Francisco from almost every corner and is a 20 min walk or a short cable car ride away from App Academy.
-The building has a capacity of 125 students on 5 floors and offers 3 common rooms with super fast wifi throughout the entire building.
-If interested, talk with fellow students in your cohort and see if you can round up 15+ students together.
-After that, contact Jason Lindo @ jlindo@minerva.kgi.edu or 209-620-3761.
+* No smoking in building.
+No alcohol permitted in building.
+No open flames.
+No Pets.
+Respectful Noise Hours 11pm-8am.

+The residence hall at 1412 Market Street is a modern building located on a major artery through the heart of the city, with very easy access to public transportation.
+There are three floors of resident rooms, made up of approximately 3 triples, 45 doubles, and 55 singles; most students share a bathroom and shower room, located in each wing of each floor.
+Each room is equipped for an individual student to have a single bed and about half of the double rooms have bunk beds.
+If you have questions, please contact Jason Lindo @ jlindo@minerva.kgi.edu or 209-620-3761.

 ### Estimated costs
 Triples rent is $1,000/month